UoB-COMSM0110/2024-group-4/README.md

 Our game is a redesign of the classic Pac-Man created by Namco in 1980 featuring an added twist.
 Just as in the original, the goal remains for Pacman to travel across the game map, eating pellets and avoiding ghosts.
 However, in the original, the player has direct control of pacman and is free to decide where and how Pacman should move.
 In our version, the player has no control whatsoever, they are only allowed to manipulate the map itself by strategically placing blocks to block certain paths Pacman or the ghosts may take acting as a saviour-slash-personal-assistant to Pacman.
 Both the ghosts' and Pacman's movements are AI controlled and the player's job is to guide Pacman towards his goal of eating all pellets in the map whilst making sure the ghosts stay clear.
 With every pellet eaten, the player receives a payment which can be spent to purchase extra blocks or blocks with special abilities.

-Challenges: how to design and program different kinds of blocks? how to design the AI for the character and the ghost? how to balance the game difficulty?
+We identified a series of challenges in making such a game.
+These included how to design and program different kinds of blocks, how to design the AI for the character and the ghosts and how to balance the game difficulty.

 ---